iloire/cachirulovalleydirectory/README.md

 This is **professional directory** created in express.js and redis.
 Once you login (linkedin auth), you can create your profile, tag your skills, and recommend other people.

+## Note

+This app was developed in early 2012, and it has not been updated or maintained, which means this is some sort of JS prehistory, so proceed at your own risk.

 ## REDIS DATABASE SCHEMA

     <Project>:user:<id>  (object) => user object in json notation